fatihgezerx/UniMVC/README.md

 ### Installation

-Copy the repository into your project as your MVC folder, e.g. `Assets/Scripts/MVC/`.
+Copy the repository's contents into `Assets/Scripts/MVC/`.
 Your own `Panels/`, `Buttons/`... folders then sit next to `_Bases/`.

-It can also be added through the Package Manager (`+ > Add package from git URL`, `https://github.com/fatihgezerx/UniMVC.git`).
-Your views then go to `Assets/Scripts/MVC/`.
+Systems that use UniMVC (e.g. InventorySystem, LocalizationSystem) can also download it there for you, from their setup dialog.
+Either way you get the same files, `_Bases/` and `UIManager` included, visible and editable in `Assets/Scripts/MVC/`.

 ## Quick Start